-These anti-competition issues may arise from the day-to-day dealings with competitors, joint venture partners, manufacturers, wholesalers, suppliers, retailers, agents as well as customers, and will likely come under the scrutiny of competition authorities.
+These anti-competition issues may arise from the day-to-day dealings with competitors, joint venture partners, manufacturers, wholesalers, suppliers, retailers, agents as well as customers, and will likely come under the scrutiny of competition authorities under the competition act.

 The Act applies to any commercial activity by any enterprise (including Government-linked companies) within and outside Malaysia which affects competition in any market in Malaysia; save for those sectors exempted by the Act in Schedule 1 (namely the industries under the purview of the Communications and Multimedia Act 1998, the Energy Commission Act 2001, the Petroleum Development Act 1974 as well as the Petroleum Regulations 1974).